-- Severe aortic regurgitation (AR), when surgery is contraindicated. - Severe AR, no symptoms of HF, EF>50%. - Hypertension with AR. - ACE inhibitors and β blockers should be used for patients with valve replacement and LV dilatation. - In acute mitral regurgitation (MR), filling pressure can be reduced by nitrates and diuretics.
-Nitroprusside reduces afterload and regurgitant fraction. - Asymptomatic patients with moderate MR and preserved LV function can be followed without drug intervention.
+- Severe aortic regurgitation (AR), when surgery is contraindicated. - Severe AR, no symptoms of HF, EF>50%. - Hypertension with AR. - ACE inhibitors and β blockers should be used for patients with valve replacement and left ventricle dilatation. - In acute mitral regurgitation (MR), reduction of filling pressure can be obtained with nitrates and diuratics.
+Nitroprussides reduce the after load and regurgitate fraction. - Asymptomatic patients with moderate MR and preserved LV function can be followed up without any drugs.

-Routine long-term use of nitrates in chronic HF.

-For example: Nitrates in stable HF patients with no CHD.
+- Long-term use of nitrates for treatment of heart failure. - For example: Nitrates for routine use in patients with HF.